Bacton Altar Cloth: Description

 The garment is made of cream-coloured silk and Italian cloth of silver.
-Cloth of silver was, under Sumptuary Law, reserved for members of the royal family, which was an early clue of its origin.
+Cloth of silver was, under Sumptuary Law, reserved for members of the royal family, which was an early clue to its origin.
 It was elaborately embroidered with colourful flowers and vegetation in silk, silver and gold thread, including caterpillars and deer.
 Unusually, the embroidery was stitched straight onto the fabric, indicating expert workmanship and therefore an elite owner.
 Dye used in the embroidery thread included cochineal red from Mexico, evidence of early trade from North America, as well Indian indigo blue traded through Portugal.

 History of the dress

 The dress dates to late in Queen Elizabeth I's life, when she was nearly 70.
 It is highly similar to the embroidered dress she is depicted wearing in her Rainbow Portrait.
 The style of the floral embroidery puts the dress squarely into the 1590s, as anything from later years would have featured more scroll-like detail on the stems and vines, in line with early Stuart trends; additionally, only inventories from the later part of Elizabeth's reign show such expensive dresses were in her possession.

-It was believed the garment was given to Bacton by the Queen in memory of Blanche Parry.
+It seems possible that the garment was given to Bacton Church by the courtier Blanche Parry, or, because of the stylistic evidence of the date of the embroidery, by Elizabeth in memory of Blanche Parry after her death in 1590.
 Parry, from Bacton, was a personal attendant of the Queen, and held the offices of Chief Gentlewoman of the Queen's Most Honourable Privy Chamber and Keeper of Her Majesty's Jewels.
 Parry, who never married, remained devoted to Elizabeth and was her longest-serving courtier, by her side for 56 years.
+In her will, she left money for the church and an almshouse in Bacton.

+The Altar Cloth had survived the centuries as it was considered a sacred object by the parishioners at St Faith's Church in Bacton.
+Its probable connection to Blanche Parry and the court of Elizabeth I was never forgotten, and in the 1870s it was thought that Blanche Parry had embroidered the cloth herself, for one of her own dresses to wear at court.